St. Mary's (Ohio) football, 1910–1919: 1914

 The 1914 Dayton Flyers football team represented St. Mary's College as an independent during the 1914 college football season.
 In its first season under head coach Alfred McCray, the team compiled a 2–2 record.

 Schedule

 1915

 The 1915 St. Mary's (Ohio) football team represented St. Mary's College as an independent during the 1915 college football season.
 In its second season under head coach Alfred McCray, the team compiled a 3–2 record.

 Schedule

 1916

 The 1916 St. Mary's (Ohio) football team represented St. Mary's College as an independent during the 1916 college football season.
 In its third and final season under head coach Alfred McCray, the team compiled a 4–3 record.

 Schedule

 1917

 The 1917 St. Mary's (Ohio) football team represented St. Mary's College as an independent during the 1917 college football season.
 In its second season under head coach Louis Clark, the team compiled a 7–2 record.
+Fullback Ludwig Virant was elected as the team captain.